siemens/ix/BREAKING_CHANGES.md

 #### Container component `ix-modal-container` removed

-Container is not needed anymore because model system of iX is using `HTMLDialog` as basic system to open modal dialogs
+Container is not needed anymore because the iX modal system is using `HTMLDialog` now as basic system to open modal dialogs

 #### Property `size` changed